MicrosoftDocs/fabric-docs/docs/data-engineering/connect-apps-api-graphql.md

 :::image type="content" source="media/connect-apps-api-graphql/sample-lakehouse.png" alt-text="Screenshot on selecting the sample data Lakehouse option.":::

 3. Following the steps from [Create an API for GraphQL](get-started-api-graphql.md), create a new GraphQL API and select the Lakehouse you created.
-Add the public holidays table to expose the data to API clients.
+Add the public holidays table to let the clients access this data.

 :::image type="content" source="media/connect-apps-api-graphql/add-data-to-graphql.png" alt-text="Screenshot of adding the sample Lakehouse as GraphQL data source.":::